Brianconn71/ms3-recipedia/README.md

 * Needed help with displaying the correct recipes in the users profile using if statements and found guidance [here](https://stackoverflow.com/questions/42013067/how-to-access-session-variables-in-jinja-2-flask)

+* Got some guidance and advice on pushing to mongoDb [here](https://docs.mongodb.com/manual/reference/operator/update/push/)

 ### Acknowledgements

 * Slack user Igor - for helping me to understand why my delete modal was not working and helping me to fix the problem.

+* My mentor Adegbenga adeye for his help and guidance throughout.

+* Daisy - slack user, who helped me with try and except keyerror to understand what was wrong.

+* Kenan - slack user, who helped me massively with pagination and implementing pagination on my site, he also provided guidance on the rating system I used.

+* Karen - another slack user, Who helped me massively with my saving recipes and removing save of the recipes as I was having issues.